-As soon as the barbarians had entered the portal, they were thrown into a blast of dissolving colors.
-Marvelous hues roiled past them, frolicking and combining like otherworldly sea-creatures.
-Whenever one of the sentient coils touched their thought-forms, a surge of soul-deep contentment rushed through them.
-It was happening to their mounts as well—typically, the war-trained velociraptors assessed anything and everything with a predatory gaze, but now their slit-eyed gazes were wide with wonder.
-It was a bit endearing; they looked utterly fascinated and completely engaged, like their minds had reverted to their infantile state, back when they’d been nothing more than hatchling chicks.
+The barbarians entered the portal and were drenched in a sea of dissolving colors.
+Marvelous hues roiled past them, winding and twisting like alien sea-creatures.
+When one of the sentient coils made contact with their disembodied thought-forms, a surge of soul-deep contentment would rush through them.
+It was happening to their mounts as well—typically, the war-trained velociraptors assessed anything and everything with a predatory gaze, but their slit-eyed gazes had widened with wonder.

-[Enjoy it!]
-Wodec shouted again.
-The High Mage no longer appeared as an older, seasoned warrior.
-He was young and strong, in the prime of his life, pulsing with vitality.
-In the color-soaked river of the bleed between worlds, his thought-form changed and blurred, occasionally growing wings and talons, shells and pincers.
+[Enjoy it!] the High Mage shouted.
+He no longer appeared as an older, seasoned warrior; he was young and strong, in the prime of his life, pulsing with vitality.
+His thought-form changed and blurred, growing wings and talons, shells and pincers.

-Krul’Dar was blown away, like the rest of the barbarians.
+Krul’Dar was blown away.
 As Chief Chronicler, he knew more about the arcane than his war-groomed counterparts, but this was beyond his wildest dreams.
 He’d never, ever imagined that it could be this fantastic, this incredible, this—

-His words snapped them out of their ecstatic daze.
-Forty-four warrior thought-forms, born and bred to shatter their enemies and litter the field with ruined corpses, roared with bloodthirsty joy.
+Forty-four warrior thought-forms, born and bred to main and destroy, roared as one with bloodthirsty joy.

-An instant later they were charging through the San Francisco suburbs, sitting astride their snarling mounts, cutting through Dissona’s demon-spawn.
+A second later they were astride their mounts, charging through the San Francisco suburbs, stabbing the shit out of Dissona’s demon-spawn.